IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 ### Functional requirements

-- The feature implementation should include a new command: `cardano-cli conway governance committee key-gen-cold`
+- The feature implementation includes a new command: `cardano-cli conway governance committee key-gen-cold`
 - Includes a corresponding CLI usage  describing the feature, how to use it and the types of the inputs and outputs.
 - The command must accept two flags to be consistent with similar commands:

     - `--cold-verification-key-file`
     - `--cold-signing-key-file`
-- The generated key pair should be stored in the specified files:
+- The generated key pair must be stored in the specified files:

     - the verification key is saved in the file specified by `--cold-verification-key-file`
     - the signing key saved in the file specified by `--cold-signing-key-file`

-- The generated keys should adhere to text envelope format used for other artifacts containing the fields Type, Description and cborHex
+- The generated keys adhere to text envelope format used for other artifacts, and contains the fields Type, Description and cborHex.
 - The signing key text envelope contains the correct type and description

     - Type: "ConstitutionalCommitteeColdSigningKey_ed25519"